Nobility as an Essential Element of Progress

 Monarchies, for example, attempt to imbue “the crown,” as an abstract symbol for a nation, with all the virtues of nobility, so that the monarch is merely its dynamic embodiment, carrying, in essence, the task for a “higher being,” that being either spiritual or conceptual.

 The task of nobility is to unite and inspire, and not to shine a light on the failures of the weak, who do not, perhaps, have the strength to live up to the ideal at all times.
 The weak or disadvantaged cannot be excluded or humiliated by the noble example; they are, indeed, protected and uplifted by it.
 Nobility, therefore, must to a great extent be nebulous, but visible, inspiring without criticizing or punishing, helping us all to a sunlit upland.
-Given the reality that nobility consistently re-emerges through history and through societies, often marking some societies with a historical resonance, stature, and success, it may be assumed that the characteristic is innate to humankind, and even of other noble living species of beings.
+Given the reality that nobility consistently reemerges through history and through societies, often marking some societies with a historical resonance, stature, and success, it may be assumed that the characteristic is innate to humankind, and even to other noble living species of beings.

 Can nobility be triggered as a result of introspection, and a reflection of a natural or inspired “positivism”?
 Or is it a naturally occurring form of individual and societal self-confidence resulting from the acquisition of wisdom or purposely driven respect?
-Can a highly visible structure of noble individuals and a hierarchy inspire an emulation of “noble behavior”—expressed in personal honor and virtù in its form meant by Niccolò Machiavelli—throughout a society, ultimately generating prestige and all the influence inherent in that characteristic?
+Can a highly visible structure of noble individuals and a hierarchy inspire an emulation of “noble behavior”—expressed in personal honor and “virtù” in its form meant by Niccolò Machiavelli—throughout a society, ultimately generating prestige and all the influence inherent in that characteristic?

 Nobility reflects the pinnacle aspects of Maslow’s hierarchy of needs, which identifies personal accomplishment as the highest expression of a human need, followed by esteem.
 And “esteem” is earned through the nobility of behavior.

-And these characteristics have devolved in cellular forms through societies: to the nobility of motherhood, fatherhood, the family.
-Modern society, attempting to negate the concept of nobility—or reinvent it—has tried to create a “statistical society.”
+And these characteristics have devolved in cellular forms through societies, to the nobility of motherhood, fatherhood, the family.
+Modern society, attempting to negate the concept of nobility—or to reinvent it—has tried to create a “statistical society.”
 In this, the traditional cascading of “inspirational nobility” from a leader down through a social hierarchy to individuals at family levels in “modern” states is replaced by an elimination of individual nobility as the basis for societal greatness.
 Individual “charisma” or unidimensional popularity attempts to substitute for the substance of nobility.

 This “charisma,” however, is but a brief distraction—an ersatz nobility—from the deeper natural human instinct and need for a meaningful, and meaningfully led, society.
 And today, that is often part of the great division of societies between the urban-driven “statistical society”—often called globalists or secularists—and the less urban-driven rural or regional societies, often portrayed as nationalists.
 Perhaps it is a classical reflection of the debate between “nature” and “nurture.”